A Few Days in Medellin, Colombia

 The hotel was about a 10-block walk from Parque Lleras, which is a small park two blocks long and less than a block wide.
 It's attraction, other than being a nice little spot of green where lots of young lovers meet to smooch before curfew, is that it's surrounded by lots of excellent restaurants, and we tried several.

 Saturday night, we poked around most of the offerings until we decided on a street side table at Basilica, which provided both cool breezes and great people watching.
-(Ok, the food was good, too.
+The food was good, too.
 Kris had a Peruvian style fish and pea dish and I had sushi.
-I mentioned a while back that the sushi in South America is great.
-I stick to that.)

 But, back to the people watching.
 Some say it's a leftover from the Cocaine Cowboy days, but, for whatever the reason, a surprising number of young Colombian women find it necessary to, shall we say, invest in their appearance.